Electric Vehicles – The Future Unfolds [THA 197]

-John Eppstein is the owner of John’s Automotive Care in San Diego, CA. He is currently the ASCCA President.
+John Eppstein is the owner of John’s Automotive Care in San Diego, CA. He is the incoming ASCCA President.
 One thing he credits for his success is making his customer his main focus.
 John was honored as the 2016 NAPA ASE Technician of the year.
 Hear John in our one on one interview in episode 119, 200 and Academy 003 on the Top Qualities of a Service Advisor.
 Look for John’s other episodes HERE.

 Carolyn Coquillette of Luscious Garage, San Francisco, CA chairs the ASCCA Connected Cars Committee, serves on the ASCCA Board of Directors and is active in her local San Francisco chapter.
 She’s also the Founder and CEO of Shop-Ware.
 Look for Carolyn’s other episodes HERE.